 The above rules are not entirely inclusive, they are a general representation of numerous city ordinances.
 Contact the cemetery office for clarification or questions.

 Riverview Cemetery Interment List

-Full sized lots, infant lots, cremains lots, and niches in cremains niche walls are available in both Forest and Riverview Cemeteries.
-There is a section within the Riverview set aside for the use of Veterans.
+Casket lots, infant lots, cremains lots, and niches in cremains niche walls are available in Riverview Cemetery.

-Both the VFW (Veterans of Foreign Wars) and the American Legion
+Both the Veterans of Foreign Wars Post 889 and the American Legion Post 14

 have sections set aside in Forest Cemetery for the use of their membership.

 Appointments can be made to look at available lots on weekdays

 between the hours of 8 a.m. and 3:30 p.m.